 What Brexit?
 Equinix invests £90m in new London data centre

-Colocation giant Equinix has announced the build of a new flagship data centre in London.
+Colocation giant Equinix has announced the build of a new flagship data center in London.

-Housed within its London Slough campus, the company asserts the new data centre will cost around £90 million with the goal to be operational in the second quarter of next year.
+Housed within its London Slough campus, the company asserts the new data center will cost around £90 million with the goal to be operational in the second quarter of next year.

-The UK data centres are all based off the ‘Platform Equinix’ which is what the company uses for its 200 data centres in 52 different markets around the world.
+The UK data centers are all based off the ‘Platform Equinix’ which is what the company uses for its 200 data centers in 52 different markets around the world.
 With current expansion projects included, Equinix’s total investment into the London metro area will exceed £930 million.

 "London is one of the most important connection points in the world and we expect this growth to continue as the city continues to play a crucial role in powering the global digital economy,” says Equinix UK managing director Russel Poole.

 “LD7 will be one of the most technologically advanced colocation data centers in the world and will be a major addition to our thriving London Slough campus.
-This latest data centre will also act as a sustainability benchmark for future data centres – something we are very passionate about."
+This latest data center will also act as a sustainability benchmark for future data centers – something we are very passionate about."

 Poole says the company is confident in London’s place as Europe’s major financial hub and one of the world’s greatest commercial cities, regardless of what happens with ongoing negotiations around Brexit.